khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 According to these conditions, if you want to upgrade some mods version while keeping the game version unchanged, you just need to replace the corresponding mod files.
 For mods that have dependencies like this mod, you also need to be aware of that whether the version of dependent mods have changed.
-For example, when upgrading this mod, you should be also aware the version changes of `Fabric Api` and `Architectury Api` mods.

 Another situation that causes the game to crash or misbehave is conflict between mods, which is difficult to reflect in the error log because it is hard to predict.
 For this type of error, there is a simple, common, cumbersome, no-better-choice method for all modded games: move all mod files into a temporal folder, then add them back one by one, try to start the game every time you move back a file.